The Sheltering Sky (film): Plot

 Suspicious of Kit's relationship with Tunner, Port arranges for Eric Lyle to provide Tunner with transportation to Messad on the pretext that Port and Kit will meet him later.
 Eric agrees but also steals Port's passport.

 In Bounoura, Port discovers his passport missing.
 Even after being informed by local officials that the passport can be recovered in Messad, Port decides to proceed by bus to El Ga'a with Kit in order to avoid a meeting with Tunner.
 On the journey, Port contracts typhoid fever.
 The hotel won't accommodate them from fear of infection.
 Kit transports the delirious Port to a French Foreign Legion post, but it has no doctor and she nurses him herself, becoming increasingly desperate at his condition.
 He eventually dies beside her in their room.
 Kit leaves the body and sets off alone into the Sahara.

-Kit wanders in the desert until she begs a ride from a camel train led by an Arab, Belqassim.
+Kit wanders in the desert until she begs a ride from a camel train led by a Tuareg, Belqassim.
 After the caravan arrives at his home in Niger, Belqassim disguises Kit as a boy and locks her in a guest house.
 Although held captive, Kit welcomes Belqassim's advances and the two begin an affair.
 Kit is soon discovered by Belqassim's wives, who order her to leave.
 Kit finds herself disoriented in the local marketplace and is set upon by a mob.
 She is eventually found, mute and almost insane, in a Catholic mission hospital by staff of the American embassy, who have been prompted to search for her by Tunner, who has found Port's grave.
 She is transported back to Tangier, and is told that Tunner is waiting for her there.
 After arriving at the hotel, Kit flees into the city before Tunner can meet her.